wp-plugins/child-theme-configurator/readme.txt

 == Changelog ==

+= 1.5.1 =
+* Added copy option to Parent/Child tab to assign menu locations, sidebars/widgets, custom header, background, and other options to the new Child Theme.

 = 1.5.0 =
 * We have completely refactored CTC to use the WP_Filesystem API.
 * If your web host is configured to use suExec (meaning it runs under the user of the web account being accessed), the changes will be completely transparent.